MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 ## Get started with the Microsoft Graph PowerShell SDK

-You can use Microsoft Graph PowerShell SDK to Access to all Microsoft Graph APIs.
+You can use the Microsoft Graph PowerShell SDK to Access all Microsoft Graph APIs.

 For more information, see [Get started with the Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/get-started?view=graph-powershell-beta)